$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder

-In Fig.\ref{fig: figure 2} (a) we show the finite-size scaling of the dimerization for $\delta=0.55$ and various values of $\theta$.
-Our numerical results suggest that the critical point is located at $\theta_1^c\approx 1.6242$ and the scaling dimension $d\approx0.125$ extracted numerically is in excellent agreement with the conformal field theory predictions $d=1/8$ for the Ising transition.
+In Fig.\ref{fig: figure 2} (a) we show the finite-size scaling of the dimerization for $\delta=0.55$ and various values of $\theta$ in vicinity of the transition.
+Our numerical results suggest that the critical point is located at $\theta_1^c\approx 1.6242$ and that the numerically extracted scaling dimension $d\approx0.125$ is in excellent agreement with the conformal field theory predictions $d=1/8$ for an Ising transition.

 To further verify the nature of the transition between the rung-dimerized and disordered phase we extract the central charge $c$.
-From the reduced density matrix we compute the entanglement entropy $S_N(n)$ and then compute the reduced entanglement entropy, by removing Friedel oscillations of local density \cite{capponiQuantumPhaseTransitions2013} - in the present case translation symmetry is broken - which we define as:
+From the reduced density matrix we compute the entanglement entropy $S_N(n)$ and then compute the reduced entanglement entropy by removing Friedel oscillations of the local density \cite{capponiQuantumPhaseTransitions2013} - in the present case translation symmetry is broken - which we define as:

 where $\alpha$ is a non-universal parameter tuned such that the oscillations are removed.
 For conformal transitions the reduced entanglement entropy in 1D systems with open boundary conditions scales linearly with $c$ according to the Calabrese-Cardy formula \cite{calabreseEntanglementEntropyQuantum2004}: